mend/renovate-ce-ee/docs/configuration-gitlab.md

 #### Bot Server setup

-The server setup for Renovate Pro for GitLab is essentially the same as for GitHub Enterprise, so you can look at those examples.
-Renovate Pro needs only a low-mid range server with Docker capabilities (e.g. 1 VCPU with 3.75GB of RAM).
+The server setup for WhiteSource Renovate for GitLab is essentially the same as for GitHub Enterprise, so you can look at those examples.
+WhiteSource Renovate needs only a low-mid range server with Docker capabilities (e.g. 1 VCPU with 3.75GB of RAM).

 ## Configuration

-#### Renovate Pro environment variables
+#### WhiteSource Renovate environment variables

-Renovate Pro requires configuration via environment variables in addition to Renovate OSS's regular configuration:
+WhiteSource Renovate requires configuration via environment variables in addition to Renovate OSS's regular configuration:

-**`ACCEPT_AGREEMENT`**: Renovate Pro will not run unless you accept the terms of the [Renovate User Agreement](https://renovatebot.com/user-agreement) by setting this environment variable to `y`.
-This is required whether you are running Renovate Pro in commercial or evaluation mode.

-**`LICENSE_MODE`**: Set this value to `commercial`.

-**`LICENSE_NAME`**: Enter your company name if applicable, otherwise your personal name.
+**`ACCEPT_WHITESOURCE_TOS`**: Set this environment variable to `y` to consent to [WhiteSource Renovate's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).

+**`LICENSE_KEY`**: This should be the license key you obtained after registering at [https://renovate.whitesourcesoftware.com/on-premises/](https://renovate.whitesourcesoftware.com/on-premises/).

 **`WEBHOOK_SECRET`**: This is _optional_ and will default to `renovate` if not configured.